-This article was published by Reuters and republished by several other news outlets, including the New York Times.
+This article was published by Reuters and republished by several other news outlets, including E&E News.

 "Senator Sheldon Whitehouse of Rhode Island, as well as Senators Elizabeth Warren of Massachusetts and Sherrod Brown of Ohio, on Friday requested the Government Accountability Office investigate the tax credit program for refined coal, according to a letter viewed by Reuters.